Rocky Athas

 Rocky Athas (born October 15, 1954) is an American songwriter and guitarist, best known for his work with Black Oak Arkansas, Glenn Hughes, Buddy Miles, Double Trouble and John Mayall.

 Career

 Early years

-Rocky Athas first founded blues band 'Lightning' that toured Texas and played as supporting act for numerous local bands.
+Rocky Athas first founded the blues band 'Lightning' that toured Texas and played as supporting act for numerous local bands.
 When he was 23, The Original Texas Music Magazine, BUDDY Magazine, ranked him in the Top 10 best guitarists.
 Rocky Athas is one of the first and youngest Texas guitarists to receive this recognition, also granted to Eric Johnson, Jimmie Vaughan, Stevie Ray Vaughan, Billy Gibbons and Johnny Winter.

 Black Oak Arkansas

 He then joined several acts as a lead guitarist, including Black Oak Arkansas.
 He wrote two of the band's greatest hits, "Ready as Hell" and "Wild Bunch".
 While in BOA, he met Johnnie and Tommy Bolin (Deep Purple and James Gang), who became close friends.
 After Tommy's death, Rocky performed tribute shows to his friend with Johnnie Bolin and Glenn Hughes (Deep Purple and Trapeze) in support of the Tommy Bolin Archives foundation.
 In 2009, he released A Tribute to Tommy Bolin with Glenn Hughes & Friends, a live tribute album to Tommy Bolin.